-3. The application deadline for this round is April 30, 2019.
+3. The application deadline for this round is July 31, 2019.
 Applications will be reviewed and evaluated against scoring criteria included in these instructions.
+A minimum score of 70 must be met.
 Applicants will be notified of the approved/denied status 30 days after the deadline.

 4. Grant applications will be awarded based on availability of program funding and evaluation using evaluation criteria included in this application.

 5. These are reimbursable grants.
 Closeout packages must provide necessary documentation per each category before reimbursement is issued.
 All closeout packages, materials, bills and/or invoices provided as proof of completion must be submitted to WAC by the date provided in approval letter in order to receive reimbursement.

 6. Payment will not be issued to participants who are not in good standing with WAC.

 7. In order to receive the grant award, applicants must submit W9, receipts, invoices and other proper documentation following requirements described for each grant category.